zeruhur/loner/en/loner_v3.md

 One simple way to manage multiple opponents is to **treat them as a single "character"** with:
 - **A shared Concept and Skills** (*Elite Mercenary Squad, Swarm of Cultists, Riot Police Formation*).
 - **A single Luck pool** that represents **their overall strength**.
-- **A Fragility** related to their **numbers**—the larger the group, the harder it may be to coordinate their actions effectively.
+- **A Fragility** related to their **numbers** — the larger the group, the harder it may be to coordinate their actions effectively.

 ✅ **Pros:** Keeps the encounter fast-paced and prevents excessive dice rolling.
-❌ **Cons:** Doesn’t emphasize individual threats—treats the opposition as an abstract challenge.
+❌ **Cons:** Doesn’t emphasize individual threats — treats the opposition as an abstract challenge.

 ### Option 2: Handle Opponents as Separate Entities